The Purpose of Church Membership

 Pastor's Heart Class

-If you are interested in becoming an active part of Tri-City Baptist Church, please consider attending the "Pastor's Heart Class" which meets in the Fireside Chapel during the Sunday morning Bible study hour.
+If you are interested in becoming an active part of Tri-City Baptist Church, please consider attending the "Pastor's Heart Class" which meets in the Pastor's Study during the Sunday morning Bible study hour.
 Led by Pastor Senn, this

 four month class presents an overview of the ministry.